57 Growing AI Companies & Startups (2026)

 Location: Washington, DC

-What they do: DNSFilter is an AI-powered cybersecurity platform.
-Users are protected from phishing, ransomware and malware attacks using real-time AI analysis.
-With 58% more threats identified than Cisco and 75% more threats identified by Webtitan, over 15K brands worldwide use DNSFilter.
+What they do: DNSFilter is an AI cybersecurity platform.
+Users are protected from phishing, ransomware, and malware attacks using real-time AI analysis.
+According to the company, they identify 58% more threats than Cisco and 75% more threats identified by Webtitan.
+This partly explains why over 15K brands worldwide use DNSFilter.

 Search growth status: Peaked